oussamanaji/NLP/CausalNet/README.md

 ## 👥 Contributing

 I welcome contributions to the CausalNet project, especially those that enhance its applicability to enterprise scenarios.
 Whether you're fixing bugs, improving documentation, or proposing new features, your input is valuable.

-Please check the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

 ## 📄 License